 - Industry norms, best practices and competitive advantage.

-In an integrated governance approach, we finalized the Bank’s material issues considering the alignment of topics with our integrated business strategy.
-Common topics which are highly important for both external stakeholders as well as our executives constituted the material issues and were clustered under 6 main topics: Customer Experience, Financial Performance, Digital Transformation, Corporate Governance and Risk Management, Investing in Human Capital, Responsible and Sustainable Development.
+In an integrated governance approach, we finalized the analysis considering the alignment of topics with our integrated business strategy.
+According to the analysis, the following were assigned over 70% importance and were highlighted within 12 material topics: Solvency and sustainable results, corporate governance, ethical behavior and consumer protection, easy, fast and DIY, adequate and timely advice to customers, cybersecurity and responsible use of data, and environmental and climate chang impact.
+These were clustered under 6 main topics in our analysis: Customer Experience, Financial Performance, Digital Transformation, Corporate Governance and Risk Management, Investing in Human Capital, Responsible and Sustainable Development.